 The challenge in implementing a good Information Governance (IG) strategy lies in understanding what you have, where it is, what it is and what to do with or about it.
 The strongest solutions establish protocols and workflows on how, when and why to process data, with accountability and reporting at all levels.

-What makes information management at an enterprise scale difficult is not only the amount of data but knowing where and what the data is.
+What makes information management at an enterprise scale difficult is not only the sheer amount of data but knowing where and what that data actually is.

 What is Information Governance?